razorback21/trasktrackerback/DESIGN.md

 4. Implement rate limiting in (WAF) to protect the app from abuse and excessive requests.

-5. Optimize queries in Laravel, for example by eager loading relationships to avoid N+1 issues.
-   Use Laravel middleware for rate limiting at the application level.
+5. Optimize queries in Laravel, for example by eager loading relationships to avoid N+1 issues and use Laravel middleware for rate limiting at the application level.

-6. If I were to update this app in the future maybe adding feature notifications, uploading of images and processing it.
+6. If I were to update this app in the future maybe adding feature like notifications, uploading of images and processing it.
 I will leverage Laarvel builtin queued jobs feature to process task on the background.

 7. I will make sure to move all data processing logic to the database, not on the application level.
 I have fixed a lot of these issues with legacy applications and it really affects the performance big time.
 I notice some developers just use PHP arrays to structure large datasets.